k1a2i3oscar/TARDIS/README.md

 For research or academic purposes.
 Not intended for clinical use.
-For researchers, any publication using this tool please cite the accompanying paper “Chuang, Adamson, Giles, A Tool for Approximating Radiotherapy Delivery via Informed Simulation, 2020"
+For researchers, any publication using this tool please cite the accompanying paper “Chuang, Adamson, Giles, A Tool for Patient Specific Prediction of Delivery Discrepancies in Machine Parameters Using Trajectory Log Files, 2020"